owanhunte/ethereum-solidity-course-updated-code/inbox/README.md

 });
 ```

-The main change with the above tests file is the line:
+There are 2 main changes happening with the above tests file.
+First we have the line:

 ```js
 const ganache = require("ganache");